The Green-Wood Cemetery 40.658° N -73.9941° W

 Green-Wood is an active cemetery and a vibrant green space.
 In this program, students will learn about the bugs that thrive here thanks to the many flowering plants that cover the cemetery, and how people can steward their survival even in a city.
 Includes a nature walk and seasonal activity

-Only available May -October
+*This program is only available in May -October

 Starting Location: Main Entrance